Assembless/react-littera/README.md

 Littera was created to make maintaining and managing translations easier.
 It allows placing translations right beside your component as well as storing translations globally.
 Littera's structure was inspired by [react-jss](https://github.com/cssinjs/jss/tree/master/packages/react-jss).

-Here below we have a **translations** object which is accepted by the `translate` function, which then returns the translated string for the correct language.
+Here below we have a **translations** object which is accepted by the core `translate` function, which then returns the translated string for the correct language.
+It can be passed to the `useLittera` hook or `withLittera` HOC.
 ```javascript
 {
     welcome: {